oleander/Rollercoaster-Tycoon/README.markdown

 Rollercoaster Tycoon purely written in Java.

-*Fun for the hole family and it's multithreaded!*
+*Fun for the whole family and it's multithreaded!*

 ## How to use